dao-xyz/peerbit/docs/blog/2026-02-02-interactive-fanout-visualizer.md

 ### What you're seeing

-This is the core reason "1 publisher to 1,000,000 subscribers" is plausible in principle.
+This is the core reason very large fanout channels are plausible in principle.
 If each peer only forwards to a few children, you do not melt the whole network just because the audience is huge.

+As of February 2026, Peerbit validates this direction with CI-sized deterministic sims plus larger local/nightly fanout simulations (see the linked spec doc for the exact presets and thresholds).
+So this post should be read as an architecture + evidence-of-direction writeup, not a claim that every target scale is already production-proven.

 The catch is reliability.
 Trees break under churn and loss.
-The state of the art pattern is not "tree only", it is "tree push plus bounded repair":
+A well-established pattern in this design family is "tree push plus bounded repair":
 - deliver eagerly along the tree for efficiency, and
 - repair locally so one broken edge does not break delivery.
 [1]